Plugins

 registerPlugins([pluginA, pluginB]);

-The built-in docxtemplaterPlugin in src/core-plugins/docxtemplater/ is a full reference:
+The built-in docxtemplaterPlugin in packages/core/src/core-plugins/docxtemplater/ is a full reference:

 • Command handlers: insertTemplateVariable, replaceWithTemplateVariable